NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Galudu.md

     desc: "  Galudu deals an additional 3d6 precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."

   - name: "Survivor's Nourishment"
-    desc: " (healing) A creature that eats food conjured by Galudu's create food spell regains 4d4 Hit Points.
+    desc: " (healing) A creature that eats food conjured by Galudu's create food spell regains 4d4 healing Hit Points.
 A creature can only benefit from this healing once per week."

 ```